-Compress images for Discord — fit the 25MB cap
+Compress images for Discord — fit the 10MB cap

-Discord's free tier enforces a 25MB per-file upload limit, and that number has been the same since the early days of the platform.
-The reason is straightforward: Discord runs a persistent CDN that stores and re-serves every uploaded file.
+Discord's free tier currently enforces a 10MB per-file upload limit, and that number has changed more than once over the years.
+For a long stretch the free cap was 8MB; Discord briefly raised it to 25MB in 2023, then walked it back to the 10MB limit that free accounts live with today.
+So do not assume the cap is whatever it was the last time you checked — verify it against your own client.
+The reason a limit exists at all is straightforward: Discord runs a persistent CDN that stores and re-serves every uploaded file.
 Uncapped uploads would make hosting costs scale unpredictably with the user base, so a hard limit keeps bandwidth costs manageable.
 Nitro Basic subscribers get 50MB.
 Full Nitro subscribers get 500MB.
 If you have Nitro and are sharing large files routinely, you probably don't hit the wall often — but even Nitro users occasionally need compression.
 Discord's per-channel and per-guild rate-limiting can treat very large files as potential spam signals, and older Discord desktop clients (versions before mid-2023) have documented issues rendering WebP and AVIF files above certain dimensions.
 Compressing before uploading sidesteps both problems and makes the file load faster for recipients on slow connections or mobile data.

 What format Discord displays inline